 Summer skiing the next day…not even warm enough for coats

 When my little traveling group showed up at our adorable hotel, Le Petit Charme Inn, our friendly host explained that the ski slopes were currently slush, so we should take a hike over the village to get a good view of the Matterhorn.
 The hike began at the edge of town and passed a few cows lazing in the grass before climbing pretty steeply through a dense forest.
 Olivia and I were seriously over the hike after five hundred feet that felt like approximately five miles.
-We sat on a quite a few rocks while Dean (who is basically Disney’s Tigger in human form) bounced around coaxing us to keep going.
+We sat on A LOT of rocks while Dean (who’s basically Disney’s Tigger in human form) bounced around coaxing us to keep going.
 That is until Olivia heard the twinkling of sheep bells in the distance.

 Everywhere we went in Switzerland, every adorable sheep wore a little bell around its neck to help its shepherd keep track of his flock.
-The sound of a whole flock of sheep bells softly clinking in a field truly sets the soundtrack for a timeless fairytale.
+The sound of a whole flock of sheep bells softly clinking in a field truly sets the soundtrack for an alpine fairytale.

 The sound of bells also means there’s surely a group of cute animals just around the corner, which was definitely the case on our hike!
-The first tiny farm- livestock farms in Switzerland are like the size of my room, nothing is Texas size- was just feet from the path, and we hurried to take picture of them next to their slate roofed barn.
-This wasn’t the first group of sheep, though.
+The first tiny farm- livestock farms in Switzerland are about the size of my living room, nothing is Texas size- was just feet from the path, and we hurried to take picture of little black eared lambs next to their slate roofed barn.
+This was just the first group of sheep, though.
 We spent the rest of our hike hurrying from one little pasture to the next.
-Soon, without even remembering how “tired” we had been, we found ourselves above the tree line and with a spectacular view of the Matterhorn brooding over the field.
+Soon, without even remembering how “tired” we had been, we found ourselves above the tree line and with a spectacular view of the Matterhorn brooding over a field.

-Olivia, Dean, and I spent some time taking selfies with sheep and absorbing the beautiful mountain-scape around us.
-We also found that as always, you never know exactly where you’ll end up on vacation, and cute animals plus beautiful views equals extreme hiking endurance.
+Olivia, Dean, and I spent some time (maybe the better part of an hour) taking selfies with sheep and absorbing the beautiful mountain-scape around us.
+We also found that, as always, you never know exactly where you’ll end up on vacation, and cute animals plus beautiful views equal extreme hiking endurance.

-Back home, you can recreate this warm Swiss look with sheep skin throws available online or even relatively iexpensively from your local Ikea store.
+Back home, you can recreate this warm Swiss look with sheep skin throws available online or even relatively inexpensively from your local Ikea store.